Uncodified constitution: New Zealand

 New Zealand has no single constitutional document.
 It is sometimes referred to as an "unwritten constitution", although the New Zealand constitution is in fact an amalgamation of written and unwritten sources.

 The Constitution Act 1986 has a central role, alongside a collection of other statutes, orders in Council, letters patent, decisions of the courts, principles of the Treaty of Waitangi, and unwritten traditions and conventions.

 San Marino

 San Marino has several documents that make up its constitution, including some lasting centuries.
 These documents include six books of The Statues of 1600 and the Declarations of Citizen's Rights.
-It is the oldest surviving constitution in the world.
+It is, in its oldest parts, the oldest surviving constitution in the world.

 Saudi Arabia

 Saudi Arabia has no legally binding written constitution.
 In 1960, King Faisal declared the Quran, the religious text of Islam, to be the constitution.
 However, in 1992, the Basic Law of Saudi Arabia was adopted by royal decree.

 United Kingdom

 In the United Kingdom, there is no defining document that can be termed "the constitution".
-Because the political system evolved over time, rather than being changed suddenly in an event such as a revolution, collapse of government or overthrow of monarchy, it is continuously being defined by acts of Parliament and decisions of the courts.
+Because the political system evolved over time, rather than being changed suddenly in an event such as a revolution, collapse of government or overthrow of monarchy, it is continuously being defined by acts of parliament and decisions of the courts.
 The closest the UK has come to a constitutional code has been the Treaty of Union 1707.

-Due to the United Kingdom having an uncodified constitution, many acts have been added to the collection of constitutional statutes, e.g. the Freedom of Information Act 2000, the Human Rights Act 1998 and the Fixed-term Parliaments Act 2011.
-This means the United Kingdom's constitutional rules are not written in a single document, but not that it has an "unwritten" constitution.
+Due to the United Kingdom having an uncodified constitution, many acts have been added to the collection of constitutional statutes, such as the Parliament Acts 1911 and 1949, the Freedom of Information Act 2000, the Human Rights Act 1998 and the Dissolution and Calling of Parliament Act 2022.
+This means the United Kingdom's constitutional rules are not written in a single document.